babylonhealth/certificate-transparency-android/android/README.md

-# *android* module
+# `android` module

-This module is here to provide consumer proguard rules for Android projects, and as such builds an aar containing no code other than the consumer-proguard-rules.pro file.
+This module is here to provide consumer proguard rules for Android projects, and as such builds an AAR containing no code other than the consumer-proguard-rules.pro file.